Welbog/KevBot/README.md

 * A feature for spontaneous communication, though I've personally wanted to avoid it.
 This would be implemented as a separate HTTP URL for polling new messages, by client.
 This could enable something like someone in IRC sending a message to someone in Discord using the `say` command.
   * The basic idea here would be for the server-side to have a queue of messages, and the client would poll said queue periodically and forward them to wherever it needs to go.
 This needs a reasonable mechanism for specifying where messages need to go, as well as a server-side map of queues by client.
   * Then, for the different clients, they can process it however is appropriate for that chat system.
 Discord, for example, probably has an API to call to send a message to a channel, to a specific user, etc.
-* Javadoc for at least the most important stuff (possibly auto-generated from the Documentation objects?) (possibly auto-generating part of this README from said Documentation objects?)
+* Javadoc for at least the most important stuff (possibly auto-generated from the Documentation objects?) ~~(possibly auto-generating part of this README from said Documentation objects?)
+Nah, that's silly.~~
 * Maybe add support for Google Hangouts (or whatever they will inevitably replace it with)?
 * Improve Echo support.
 * Add SQL transactions & move things off of flat files and into SQL & ~~add setup so that when KevBot detects a table is missing it can create it (or at least a set-up script).~~